TV Slagalica: Crew

 Gaming supervisor Milka Canić became somewhat of a staple television personality from Serbia, as she always started the show by simply greeting the contestants and the host with the catchphrase "Dobro veče" ("Good Evening"), the remark for which she became notable for being in use for more than 10 years of the show's run.
 Canić is not present in the studio during the competition since 2012, but is still credited as the supervisor.

 Seasons and rankings

-As of December 2022 Slagalica is on its 157th season (a Superfinal season).
+As of April 2025, Slagalica is on its 185th season.
 Winners and rankings in each season can be seen in the table below.

-Superfinals
+Super finals

-Besides regular seasons, as of March 2013, four superfinals have taken place featuring best contestants in regular seasons.
-The fourth superfinal was also counted as Season 60, which took place in 2009 and it included the total of 231 best competitors since the inception of TV Slagalica.
-Below is the table of superfinal rankings.
+Besides regular seasons, as of March 2013, four super finals have taken place featuring the best contestants in regular seasons.
+The fourth super final was also counted as Season 60, which took place in 2009, and it included the total of 231 best competitors since the inception of TV Slagalica.
+Below is the table of super final rankings.